 Gerard is the former executive director of the congressionally mandated Commission on Affordable Housing and Health Facility Needs for Seniors in the 21st Century, popularly known as the Seniors Commission.
 Prior to the Commission, Gerard served as executive director of the Senior Housing Council for the Assisted Living Federation of America, a membership organization of senior housing providers.
 He also spent 10 years at the American Association of Homes and Services for the Aging, as the associate director for housing policy.
 Gerard has over 35 years of experience in policy and government, including congressional and intergovernmental relations at HUD and on a congressional staff in Washington, DC.
 He holds a B.A. in Political Science from Hobart College.

-Trena has been at CLPHA since August, 2006.
-Before joining CLPHA, she was the Membership Operations Manager for AcademyHealth, managing all aspects of retention and recruitment for 4500 members.
-Her primary responsibilities at CLPHA include office administration, membership and meeting planning.
-She holds a BA from William Smith College, where she majored in Religious Studies and Psychology.
+Trena joined CLPHA in August 2006.
+Prior to CLPHA, she was the Membership Operations Manager for AcademyHealth, managing all aspects of retention and recruitment for 4500 members.
+Trena has over 20 years of experience in membership and operations.
+Her primary responsibilities at CLPHA include operations, membership recruitment and retention and meeting logistics.
+Trena holds an MBA, concentration Project Management from Strayer University, Alexandria VA, as well as a Bachelor of Arts in Religious Studies and Psychology from William Smith College.

-Abra joined CLPHA in 2014.
-She focuses on the Housing Is initiative, an effort aimed at better aligning housing with other systems like education and health to improve life outcomes for low-income children.
+Abra joined CLPHA in 2014 where she created and manages the Housing Is Initiative, an effort aimed at better aligning housing with other systems like education and health to improve life outcomes for low-income individuals and families.
 Abra previously analyzed and advocated for housing, education, place-based, early childhood, and dual-generation initiatives with the Center for the Study of Social Policy and Illinois Rep. Barbara Flynn Currie's office.
-She also worked as a practitioner with low-income and homeless individuals in Washington, DC and Chicago, focusing on workforce development.
-Abra holds a Master’s of Public Policy from the Harris School of Public Policy and a Master’s in Social Work from the School of Social Service Administration, both at the University of Chicago, as well as a Bachelor of Arts in Sociology and Women and Gender Studies from Brandeis University.
+She also worked as a practitioner with low-income and homeless individuals in Washington, D.C. and Chicago, focusing on workforce development.
+Abra holds a Master of Public Policy from the Harris School of Public Policy and a Master’s in Social Work from the School of Social Service Administration, both at the University of Chicago, as well as a Bachelor of Arts in sociology and women and gender studies from Brandeis University.

 Kirsten joined CLPHA in January 2016.
 She has an MA in art history from George Washington University and a BA in English and art history from the University of Alabama.